H.R.4167 - Restoring Proven Financing for American Employers Act113th Congress (2013-2014)

 - Passed House

-Declares that a banking entity shall not be considered to have an ownership interest in a collateralized loan obligation because it either acquires, has acquired, or retains a debt security in such obligation if the debt security has no indicia of ownership other than the right of the banking entity to participate in the removal for cause, or in the selection of a replacement after removal for cause or resignation, of an investment manager or investment adviser of the collateralized loan obligation.
+“(B) OWNERSHIP INTEREST WITH RESPECT TO COLLATERALIZED LOAN OBLIGATIONS.—A banking entity shall not be considered to have an ownership interest in a collateralized loan obligation because it acquires, has acquired, or retains a debt security in such collateralized loan obligation if the debt security has no indicia of ownership other than the right of the banking entity to participate in the removal for cause, or in the selection of a replacement after removal for cause or resignation, of an investment manager or investment adviser of the collateralized loan obligation.

-- the investment manager's or investment adviser's inability to continue to perform its obligations under any such agreement;
+“(II) the inability of the investment manager or investment adviser to continue to perform its obligations under any such agreement;

-- an event or circumstance which threatens, or could reasonably be expected to threaten, the interests of holders of the debt securities.
+“(IV) a comparable event or circumstance that threatens, or could reasonably be expected to threaten, the interests of holders of the debt securities.”.